jackysiupuichung/jackysiupuichung.github.io/_pages/about.md

 Beyond my academic research, I co-organize the DERI lunch and learn seminars in DERI.
 My broader research interests include understanding gene-disease associations and mechanisms for therpeutic purposes through language.
 My long term goal is to translate my research into accelerating actionable decision making for the drug discovery process.

-Feel free to reach out to me at pui.siu[AT]qmul.ac.uk.
+Please feel free to reach out to me at pui.siu[AT]qmul.ac.uk.